peterallanwalker/Argo_Log_Collector/README.md

 A Python3 script, tested on Windows 10 & 11.

-Alternatively use `get_logs.exe` to run on Windows without Python (same args ect below, substitute "get_logs.py" with "get_logs.exe".
+Alternatively, get the full `dist` folder and run `get_logs.exe` to run on Windows without Python (same usgae/args etc below, just substitute "get_logs.py" with "get_logs.exe".

 ### Dependencies
 PuTTy/PSCP - Windows does not have support for SCP by default.
 PSCP gets installed as part of PuTTy installation